What is Core and Satellite Investing?

 Definition of Core and Satellite Portfolio

-Core and Satellite is a common and time-tested investment portfolio design that consists of a "core," such as a large-cap stock index mutual fund, which represents the largest portion of the portfolio, and other types of funds—the "satellite" funds—each consisting of smaller portions of the portfolio to create the whole.
-The primary objective of this portfolio design is to reduce risk through diversification (putting your eggs in different baskets) while outperforming (obtaining higher returns than) a standard benchmark for performance, such as the S&P 500 Index.
+Core and Satellite is a common and time-tested investment portfolio design that consists of a "core" investment, such as a large-cap stock index mutual fund, which represents the largest portion of the portfolio.
+The other types of funds—the "satellite" funds—each represent a smaller portion of the portfolio to create the whole.

 Begin With the Core